 “The situation for Somali children is getting worse because of droughts, famine, malnutrition, conflict, lack of access to healthcare and illiteracy”

-Barriers to education, Child nutrition (Early years), Childcare, Children in conflicts, Children's welfare after natural disasters, Early childhood development, Education in emergencies, Girls' education, Global Youth Ambassadors, Health and education convergence, Right to education
+Barriers to education, Child nutrition (Early years), Childcare, Children in conflicts, Children's welfare after natural disasters, Early childhood development, Education in emergencies, Girls' education, Global Youth Ambassadors, Health and nutrition, Right to education

 A Theirworld Global Youth Ambassador from Somalia writes about the problems of malnutrition, education and early childhood development affecting his country.